-This is a truly revolutionary approach to bread baking: Take the needed amount of dough from the refrigerator, shape it, leave it to rest, then pop it in the oven and let it bake while you’re preparing the rest of the meal.
+This 5-minute artisan bread recipe is a truly revolutionary approach to bread baking.
+Take the needed amount of dough from the refrigerator, shape it, leave it to rest, then pop it in the oven and let it bake while you’re preparing the rest of the meal.
 By not kneading the dough but instead mixing the dough in bulk, refrigerating it, and using it as needed over time, you’ll truly be able to make this bread in five minutes a day.
 Well, five minutes hands-on time (excluding resting and oven time).

 This dough is made with nothing but all-purpose flour, yeast, salt, and water, and it’s the easiest thing to handle, shape, and bake.
 This white dough can be used to make a boule, baguette, bâtard, ciabatta, couronne, crusty white sandwich loaf, Pullman sandwich loaf, and soft dinner rolls.
 We chose an artisan free-form loaf that the French call a boule (pronounced “bool” and meaning “ball”) as the basic model for this bread.–Jeff Hertzberg and Zoë François

-Okay, so the bread actually takes more than 5 minutes to bake.
-But 5 minutes hands-on time?
-Please.
-That’s nothing.
+Okay, so maybe the bread takes more than 5 minutes to make—that is, to bake.
+But 5 minutes hands-on time is it.
+Truly.
+We know what you’re thinking.
+Only 5 minutes?!
+But it’s true.
+And please, that’s nothing.
 Nothing short of a miracle, that is.

 Special Equipment: Pizza peel (or a baking sheet turned upside down); baking stone